 You should consult with faculty members and/or the Director about your thesis options as you approach completion of sufficient credits for beginning thesis work, normally in the fall of your second year.
 A lot of this consultation occurs during the fourth core class – Case Studies.

 It may help you in your thesis search to look at past MES theses.
 Completed theses of MES graduates are on the shelves (before 2006) in the library or online (2006 and after).
 To view a list of their titles and authors, go to www.evergreen.edu/mes/thesisresources.htm and click on “Past MES Theses.”
 You will find a wide variety of interesting environmental topics covered, and it is likely that you will find past theses inspiring and potentially useful in your own work.

+Thesis Prospectus

+The research question or thesis statement will need to be specified in your Thesis Prospectus, which will be given to you during Case Studies.
+A final, approved prospectus (signed by the student, the student’s reader, and the Director) outlining the student’s thesis research plan is due in the MES office by the beginning of the winter quarter in which the thesis is started.

+Thesis Workshop

+The primary source of guidance and support on thesis work is the faculty advisor or “reader.”
+In addition, students are required to attend a thesis workshop during Winter and Spring quarters that provides additional support for thesis preparation, research, and writing.
+The thesis evaluation by the student’s reader includes reference to student attendance and participation in the workshop.

 Writing with Outside Clients in Mind